 To be eligible for assistance, individuals must be U.S. citizens or eligible immigrants.
+Citizens or Nationals of the United States are required to sign a declaration under penalty of perjury.
 Individuals who are neither may elect not to contend their status.
 Eligible immigrants must fall into one of the categories specified by the regulations and must have their status verified by Immigration and Naturalization Service (INS).
-Each family member must declare his or her status only one time.
-Assistance cannot be delayed, denied, or terminated while verification of status is pending except that assistance to applicants may be delayed while SDHC hearing is pending.
+Each family member must declare under penalty of perjury his or her status only one time using one of the following forms: Declaration of Citizenship (Section 214)